-Goddammit.
-I can’t believe its over.
-Except that its not over, because it was only Part 3 of 8.
-And who knows if JoJolion will even be the end at this point.
-Araki, you magnificent bastard.
+I can’t believe this journey is finally over.
+Even though it was only Part 3 of 8 (and who knows if JoJolion will even be the end at this point).

 For the past few months, Stardust Crusaders was the show I could look forward to watching a little bit of almost every single day or week.
 In the span of 48 episodes, I could look forward to Stands of all shapes and sizes, more of the antics of Polnareff who I adore so much, more of Joseph freaking out and being a total spaz, more of Avdol being smug and wise about everything in an honest manner, more of Jotaro keeping his cool, and more of Kakyoin being a lovable smartass.
 And Iggy being simultaneously the most useful and useless mutt of all time.

 Then there was DIO with his charisma.
 That is always a joy to watch/read, whether its in Part 1 or in Part 3.
 The means by which he is experienced matters not.
 And the final battle with him, the End of ZA WARUDO, did not disappoint.

 Every time I watched Stardust Crusaders, I could look forward to laughing and crying, to seeing the enemies being knocked out by the quick wit of the characters outsmarting them or bluffing their way to victory.
 I remember all of the fights so clearly, I remember how much fun I had watching them, that I truly can’t pick favorites.